e-n-f/if-then-else/if-then-else.md

 About as close as you can come are surveys and legal procedures that require you to answer certain questions only if you answered yes to a different question.
-But for the alternative cases, they say "if no," not "else."
+But for the alternative cases, they say "if yes" or "if no," not "else."

 * https://archive.org/details/in.ernet.dli.2015.463129/page/n85